akhmerov/python-mumps/README.md

 Python bindings for the [MUMPS](http://mumps-solver.org/): a parallel sparse direct solver.

+## Scope

+This package targets MUMPS packaged by conda-forge using Cython bindings.
+It aims to provide a full wrapper of the MUMPS sequential API.
+Its primary target OS is Linux.

+Next steps include:

+- Support for Windows and OSX
+- Support for distributed (MPI) MUMPS

 ## Installation

 `python-mumps` works with Python 3.10 and higher on Linux, Windows and Mac.